 The recent New Nordic food revolution has made wild food fashionable again, emphasising the importance of cooking what grows around us.
 Chefs don wellies and water-proofs to stalk the countryside in search of wild garlic, wood sorrel, monksbeard and ceps.
 As the days cool and shorten, I could not resist adding a warming whisky twist to this produce collected from nature's larder.
 In sherried whisky we find a perfect partner for the dense mushroom flavour that captures the magic of the forest floor.
 Maritime whiskies complement the saline tang of seaweed and the fragrance of softer unpeated whiskies complements the sweet fruit of the hedgerow.

+If there was ever an activity that embodied Keats’ Autumn of ‘mists and mellow fruitfulness’ it is mushroom hunting.
+Walking across a forest floor dappled with syrupy sunlight, basket in hand on the hunt for puff balls, fairy bonnets and wood urchins, it has the makings of an Enid Blyton adventure.
 Mark from Ballyhoura Mountain Mushrooms describes the search as addictive.
 He jokes, “My partner Lucy would describe me as akin to Gollum in The Lord of the Rings searching for my precious!”
 Such obsession goes hand in hand with a respect for the wild.
 Mark cautions against over harvesting, “Most foragers are very in tune with nature and the environment and are respectful of nature.
 If they over pick there will be nothing there in coming years.”

 I have used Mark and Lucy’s oyster mushrooms here, but you can use any combination of mushrooms, including cultivated.
 A warning: do not pick and consume wild mushrooms without the strict guidance of an expert mushroom forager, it is not worth the risk.